 And whom I have created for My glory,

 “…whom I have created for My glory”.
-Human beings aren’t on Earth to make a mark, to be remembered, or to enjoy ourselves.
-Our purpose is to love God, keep His commandments (Ecclesiastes 12:13) and love to each other as much as we love ourselves.
+Human beings aren’t on Earth to make a mark, be remembered, or enjoy themselves.
+Our purpose is to love God, keep His commandments (Ecclesiastes 12:13) and love each other as much as we love ourselves.
 Jesus has called each of his followers to

 We’re here on earth to “make disciples of all nations“, we’re here to glorify God; everything that exists comes from God and depends on God.

 Alongside bacterial control, Roberts points out a second reason for the emergence of some viruses: what she calls “our mismanagement of creation” whereby deadly viruses have been encountered in places where humans hadn’t been before and where we went for pretty ecologically destructive reasons with the result that these viruses were transmitted to humans.”Why Zika, and Other Viruses, Don’t Disprove God’s Goodness, Rebecca Randall, August 14 2018

 Humanities’ ignorant mismanagement of creation has, once again, been occurring since the beginning.
 Simply put, after God spoke the heavens and the earth into creation, there was no creature fit “to cultivate it and keep it”.
 As we see in Deuteronomy 6:4-7, Matthew 22:37-40, Mark 12:30-31 and Luke 10:27, humanities common purpose is that:

 37 …‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 38 This is the great and foremost commandment.
 39 The second is like it, ‘You shall love your neighbor as yourself.’
 40 Upon these two commandments hang the whole Law and the Prophets.Matthew 22:37-40